simdjson/experimental_json_builder/README.md

 The benchmark results show that our serialization speed can be 20/30x faster than [nlohmann](https://github.com/nlohmann/json).

 ## Current status
-There are 2 versions of compiler that aim to support the C++ 26 reflection paper.
+There are 2 versions of compiler that aim to support the C++26 reflection paper ([p2996](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2024/p2996r4.html)).

 1. [Clang-p2996 llvm branch](https://github.com/bloomberg/clang-p2996/tree/p2996) that open-source and available in the [Compiler Explorer](https://godbolt.org/z/eoEej3E6j).
 2. EDG reflection branch that is only publicly available in the [Compiler Explorer](https://godbolt.org).